TheHive-Project/Cortex-Analyzers/analyzers/Jupyter_Analyzer/README.md

 - `thehive_organisation`: This is specifying the organisation in which the connector was executed
 - `thehive_user`: This is specifying which user executed the connector
-- `thehive_obversable_type`: This is indicating the observable type (from the predefined list from TheHive)
+- `thehive_observable_type`: This is indicating the observable type (from the predefined list from TheHive)
 - `thehive_observable_value`: This is indicating the observable value

 Here is an example of what it look like: